csci596-2020/Gromacs-benchmarking-on-Discovery-Cluster/README.md

   <img src="https://github.com/csci596-2020/Gromacs-benchmark/blob/main/OpenMP_speedup.png"/>
 </figure>

+From the figure, we see that speed up as well as wall clock time is saturated around 15 OpenMP threads.
+When we use more than 25 OpenMP threads, there is a decrease in performance.
 Modern computers have a limited number of threads, but even if the number of threads are unlimited, we don't gain speed up due to strong scaling.

 **2. MPI as a solution**